 John vs Jack

-Jack has no girlfriend or any sex life to speak of.
-He isn’t the best looking man, the city he lives in also has an unfavorable female to male ratio.
+Jack has no girlfriend or sex life to speak of.
+He isn’t the best-looking man, the city he lives in also has an unfavorable female-to-male ratio.
 He grew up poor and his parents didn’t teach him how to get girls.
 Jack starts to work out and gets jacked (ha!).
 He also starts to dress better which makes him more attractive to the opposite sex.
 He finds a job in another city with a more favorable female to male ratio.
 He starts approaching girls, pushes through rejections until he develops competent pick-up skills.
 He soon finds a great girlfriend and resumes having a harmonious relationship with her.
 Jack has an internal locus of control.

 Jason vs Michael

 Jason has no money saved for the rainy day.
 He is having a hard time making ends meet.
 He not only lives paycheck to paycheck, but he also has no plan B in case he gets fired.
 He blames the economy, politicians, and his parents for his lack of money.
 He hopes that the economy is good and he doesn’t get fired from his job.
 He also hopes that his favorite leader gets elected in the next election.
 Jason has an external locus of control.

 Michael has no money saved for the rainy day.
 He is having a hard time making ends meet.
 He lives paycheck to paycheck too but he understands the risks of depending on someone else for his livelihood so he starts working on a side business in his spare time.
 He quits his job when his side income exceeds the salary he earns from his job.
 Michael has an internal locus of control.

 Paul is fat and grossly out of shape due to a bad diet and a severe lack of exercise.
 He blames his genetics for being fat and his job taking too much of his time for his lack of exercise.
 He curses his luck and continues to live fat and unhappy.
 Paul has an external locus of control.